Counseling Services

 Wellness Workshops

-The Counseling Center offers several Emotional Wellbeing Workshops throughout the term that offer information, coping strategies, and tools to address common concerns faced by college students.
+The Counseling Center offers several Emotional Well-being Workshops throughout the term that offer information, coping strategies, and tools to address common concerns faced by college students.
 We know that Drexel students are incredibly busy and can benefit from quick and useful tools for common presenting concerns.
-Workshops meet once a week for a series of 3-4 weeks for 50 minutes.
+Workshops meet once a week for a series of 3–4 weeks for 50 minutes.
 Our Wellness Workshops are formatted so that you can expect a classroom-style learning environment, and you can share as much or as little as you want.
 Each workshop comes with a student workbook that allows you to practice new skills between sessions.
-Click here to see which Workshops are currently being offered.
+View our Workshops to see what is currently being offered.

 If you are interested in attending any (or all!) of the workshops, schedule an Initial Consultation and tell your counselor.
 If you are already seeing a therapist at the Counseling Center, tell them you are interested in a workshop.
 You are free to do more than one workshop and to repeat them as often as you like!
 Check with the front desk for current scheduling and availability.
 When scheduled for an Emotional Wellbeing Workshop, you must come to each session on time, as the sessions build upon each other.